protobuf:generate-test

 Binary plugins to use with the protobuf compiler, sourced from a Maven repository.

-Plugin artifacts must be a native executable.
+Binary plugins are Plugin artifacts must be a native executable.
 By default, the OS and CPU architecture is automatically generated and injected in the classifier if the classifier and type are not provided explicitly.
-For example:
+Example:

-If you have a Java-based plugin that does not distribute a native executable, or are using a more obscure system architecture, then using a Objects support the following attributes:
+If users wish to use a Java-based plugin that does not distribute a native executable, or are using a more obscure system architecture, then using a Objects support the following attributes:

 |